wheelercj/til/content/posts/making-browser-extensions.md

 * [Safari Extensions Apps](https://apps.apple.com/us/story/id1377753262)

 Publishing extensions on the Chrome Web Store requires a small one-time fee.
 If I remember correctly, it was $5 USD.
 Creating extensions for Safari appears to require using a Mac and being in [the Apple Developer Program](https://developer.apple.com/programs/), which normally costs $99 USD per year in the United States.
 The Firefox extension store is completely free to publish to.

+Some of the Chromium browsers also have their own extension stores despite allowing installing extensions from the Chrome Web Store, including [Edge](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home) and [Opera](https://addons.opera.com/en/extensions/).

 ## web-ext